 2. Change the Cores your computer uses

-- Type msconfig into the search bar and hit the Enter key.
+- Hit the Windows key, type msconfig into the search bar and hit the Enter key to open System Configuration.

 - System Configuration should pop up on your screen.
 Click on the Boot tab.